Submissions

 Citing Research by Diverse and Underrepresented Scholars:

 LiCS is committed to publishing and amplifying the work of scholars from diverse backgrounds and historically underrepresented groups.
+We are signatories and draw heavily on the "Anti-Racist Scholarly Reviewing Practices" statement in considering article submissions.
 Prospective authors are encouraged to be intentional in consulting and citing scholarship that represents and is produced by diverse authors.
 To support this effort, we encourage all prospective authors to consult the pertinent bibliographies below and to integrate relevant research in meaningful ways.
 We thank the individuals and organizations who shared their work with us.

 If you would like to share a bibliography of underrepresented scholarship to support potential authors, please contact us at licsjournal@gmail.com.